jen6/jen6.github.io/_pages/about.md

 ---
 Hi, I'm SonGeon and I live in the Seoul, Korea.
 Thanks for visiting my site.

-I'm interested in the Software Engineering and the Software Science.
+I'm interested in the Software Engineering and the Computer Science.

 Currently I'm join the Google Summer of Code 2019 in the KDE community.